CodeLikeAGirl29/public-api-requests/README.md

 Remarks
 This project is intended as a JavaScript project, so the HTML and CSS files were provided.
 Most of the page is generated with JavaScript, conforming to HTML templates (so that the CSS will work).
 I made changes to the provided CSS files to make the following customizations:
+  - added hot pink accents to the font and modal border
+  - changed background to a tinted gray
+  - added font shadow to the h1